hosamelshazly92/Form-Validation/README.md

 # From-Validation
-Perform form validation using HTML and CSS
+Perform validation techniques on forms using CSS and JS